nucypher/mock-net/README.md

 # NuCypher KMS MockNet

 ### Usage Instructions:
-1. Install pyUmbral dependencies (perhaps, a good idea to spin up a virtualenv before):
+1. Install `pipenv` if you don't get have it and spin up a virtual environment with it:
-    - `pip3 install cryptography`
-    - `pip3 install pynacl`
+    - `sudo pip3 install pipenv`
-    - Install `libffi` headers (in Debian-based Linux distributions: `apt-get install libffi-dev`)
+    - `pipenv install --dev --python 3.6` (or whatever version of python3 you have)
+    - `pipenv shell`

+   P.S.
+If you use Windows, your installation process might be more involved than that.
 2. Clone pyUmbral and install it:
     - `git clone https://github.com/nucypher/pyUmbral.git`
     - `pip3 install -e pyUmbral`